UCL Discovery Stage

 Text

-Shafran_The relationships between perfectionism and symptoms of depression, anxiety and obsessive-compulsive disorder in adults_AAM.pdf
+Shafran_The relationships between perfectionism and symptoms of depression anxiety and obsessive-compulsive disorder in adults a systematic review and meta-.pdf

 Abstract